anton-k/mig/docs/src/00-foreword.md

 Mig is a lightweight and easy to use library to build servers in Haskell.
 It is sort of servant for Simple/Boring Haskell.
 This book is a example driven guide to the library.
-We can build lightweight and composable servers.
-There are only couple of combinators to assemble servers from parts.

 The main features are: